Nagidal/provide_dir/README.md

 # provide_directory

 Function to create the given path, including potential parent directories.
-Returns a bool if at leas one directory as been created.
+Writes to the provided sink (e.g. `print`) whether the directory was created or whether it already existed.

 ## Dependencies